zkoss/dataAttributeHandlers/README.md

 2. [http://books.zkoss.org/wiki/ZUML_Reference/ZUML/Namespaces/Client_Attribute](http://books.zkoss.org/wiki/ZUML_Reference/ZUML/Namespaces/Client_Attribute)

 # License and Copyright
 All 3rd party libraries and templates used in the project are owned by their copyright owners.
+Your example code should be licensed under Apache License 2.0 or another OSI-approved open source libarary specified in your project.